Blood pressure measurement: Continuous noninvasive techniques

 Continuous Noninvasive Arterial Pressure (CNAP) is the method of measuring beat-to-beat arterial blood pressure in real-time without any interruptions and without cannulating the human body.
 CNAP combines the advantages of the two clinical gold standards: it measures blood pressure continuously in real-time like the invasive arterial catheter system and it is noninvasive like the standard upper arm sphygmomanometer.
 Latest developments in this field show promising results in terms of accuracy, ease of use and clinical acceptance.
 An advanced hemodynamic monitoring system incorporating the CNAP method is the NICCI technology of the company Pulsion Medical Systems.
 The system uses photoplethysmography to detect the blood flow in the patient's fingers and pressure cuffs to create a constant flow.
 The resulting pressure in the finger sensor corresponds to the real arterial pressure.
 Based on the vascular unloading technique, the NICCI Technology provides continuous and noninvasive hemodynamic parameters during surgeries.
 The measurement results are comparable to invasive arterial line measurements in terms of continuity, accuracy and waveform dynamics.

+Recent developments have proposed continuous, noninvasive, non-contact blood pressure measurements using systems such as cameras to monitor the human face.